 Upon starting the timer, the brick button light will start flashing.
 Rotation motors are activated when using PROC or WASH modes.
-(F) Message Line now displays either a timer countdown or rotation speed reading; behavior is set in Pisplay menu, see 'Info Display' on page 20 for more information.
+(F) Message Line now displays either a timer countdown or rotation speed reading.
+Behavior is configured through the P Display menu.
+See 'Info Display' on page 20 for more information.